-Maxim cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Maxim product.
+Maxim Integrated cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Maxim Integrated product.
 No circuit patent licenses are implied.
-Maxim reserves the right to change the circuitry and specifications without notice at any time.
+Maxim Integrated reserves the right to change the circuitry and specifications without notice at any time.
+The parametric values (min and max limits) shown in the Electrical Characteristics table are guaranteed.
+Other parametric values quoted in this data sheet are provided for guidance.